 It is well known that Arita porcelain had an immense influence on European styles.
-Inside the palace, one wing houses a permanent display of European ceramics, while the other offers Arita ware.
-This is a nice opportunity to appreciate the relationship between the two styles.
+Inside the palace, you can see an extensive collection of Arita ware.

 A leisurely stroll in a European garden

-The park has a pottery kiln, European-style garden, sake brewery, and places for Japanese and European dining.
-There's also a shop selling Japanese and European gifts.
+The park has a pottery kiln, European-style garden, sake brewery, and restaurants.
+There's also a shop selling gifts.

 A stop at Arita Porcelain Park will be memorable and worthwhile.